High credit quality

 To invest in the Bajaj Finserv Gilt Fund, you can choose between two plans – regular and direct.

 This plan is suitable for investors who prefer to invest independently without a distributor.
-Since there are no middle-man costs involved, the expense ratio is also lower.
+Since there are no broker fees involved, the expense ratio is also lower.
 This can have a potential impact on the net returns over time.

 This plan usually involves the investor consulting a registered mutual fund distributor.
-While it has a slightly higher expense ratio on account of the commission charges involved, the investor also benefits expert guidance throughout the investment duration.
+While it has a slightly higher expense ratio on account of the commission charges involved, the investor also benefits from the guidance provided throughout the investment duration.

 You can invest in the Bajaj Finserv Gilt Fund either online or offline mode.

 The Bajaj Finserv Gilt Fund is taxed as a debt-oriented mutual fund under prevailing income tax rules.
-For investments made after April 1,2023, all capital gains are deemed to be short-term capital gains and taxed as per the investor’s applicable slab rate.
-Embed the SIP calculator as we added in SIP Scheme Page
+For investments made after April 1, 2023, all capital gains are deemed to be short-term capital gains and taxed as per the investor’s applicable slab rate (plus cess and applicable surcharge).

 | Overnight Fund | Money Market Fund |